Oklahoma School for the Deaf: Conference Championships

+National Champions

 Projects

 The School for the Deaf partnered with the State Department of Education on two major projects.
 The first program, ECCO (Enriching Children's Communication Opportunities), is an early intervention program designed to work with parents of deaf children ages 3 to 6.
 The second project is a teaching and mentoring program to increase the sign proficiency levels of education interpreters in public schools.

 OSD will continue its emphasis on literacy and math, demonstrating at least a one year's growth annually.
 Since February 2007, OSD's Captioned Film Library became the National Accessible Learning Center (NALC) which is the sole distributor of "Described and Captioned Media Program" media in the United States.

 OSD plans to increase outreach services to students and adults through the programs at OSD.
 Examples include the ECCO program designed to help parents of young deaf children; the telecommunication distribution program for deaf, hard-of-hearing, and speech-impaired individuals; the senior citizen's and the children's hearing aid programs.

 In 2011, the school undertook a fundraising campaign to upgrade and provide lights and bleachers for its rudimentary football stadium.